 Discover it — 18 month Balance Transfer Offer

 Combining cash back rewards with a 18-month 0% intro APR on balance transfers and a low ongoing APR, Discover it packs a big punch.
 Transfers incur a 3% balance transfer fee, but this is pretty standard.
 Discover it also offers a 6-month 0% intro APR on purchases.
-Plus, you’ll earn 5% cash back in categories that rotate each quarter (on up to $1,500 in purchases) and 1% back on everything else.
+Plus, you’ll earn 5% cash back in categories that rotate each quarter (up to the quarterly max, then 1% back) and 1% back on everything else.
 Some of the past 5% categories include Amazon.com, gas and restaurants.
+You do need to sign up each quarter to receive the 5% back, but this is made easy with options like automated reminder emails.
 There is no annual fee and you’ll get a free TransUnion FICO Score each month.
-As an added bonus, Discover it is available to those with average credit which is usually considered to be a credit score of 670 and up.
+As an added bonus, Discover it is available to those with average to excellent credit, which is usually considered to be a credit score of 670 and up.

 Visit our 0% intro APR credit card reviews to see a side-by-side comparison of these cards and others, or use our free Balance Transfer Calculator to see how much you can potentially save by completing a balance transfer.